Pirate FlagPirates and PrivateersPirate Flag

 The only section with outdated information appears in chapter two and concerns warrior women.
 This isn’t the author’s fault, as results of DNA studies on a Viking warrior found in 1888 have only recently been shared publicly.
 Viking warrior women did exist outside of folklore; to the author’s credit, he did leave open the possibility that some women, and even men, stepped outside their sex’s normal societal constraints to follow a different path.

-The authors’ purpose in writing this book was to provide readers with vivid look into the Viking Age, and this they consummately achieve.
+The authors’ purpose in writing this book is to provide readers with a vivid look into the Viking Age, and this they consummately achieve.
 Even though the writing isn’t always riveting, nuanced insights and delightful historical tidbits make this volume not only a worthy addition to any collection specializing in Scandinavian history, but also a stellar resource for history buffs and authors seeking background for their novels.

-Review Copyrighted ©2018 Cindy Vallar
+Review Copyright ©2018 Cindy Vallar

 Home